-The optimum proportional band width depends on several factors among which are fluid volume, fluid characteristics (viscosity, specific heat, thermal conductivity), heater power setting, operating temperature, and stirring.
-Thus the proportional band width may require adjustment for best bath stability when any of these conditions change.
-Of these, the most significant factors affecting the optimum proportional band width are heater power setting and fluid viscosity.
+timum proportional band width are heater power setting and fluid viscosity.
 The proportional band should be wider when the higher power setting is used so that the change in output power per change in temperature remains the same.
 The proportional band should also be wider when the fluid viscosity is higher because of the increased response time.

 The proportional band width is easily adjusted from the bath front panel.
 The width may be set to discrete values in degrees C or F depending on the selected units.
 The optimum proportional band width setting may be determined by monitoring the stability with a high resolution thermometer or with the controller percent output power display.
 Narrow the proportional band width to the point at which the bath temperature begins to oscillate and then increase the band width from this point to 3 or 4 times wider.
-Table 4 lists typical proportional band settings for optimum performance with a variety of fluids at selected temperatures.
+Table 3 lists typical proportional band settings for optimum performance with a variety of fluids at selected temperatures.